Advertisement

 How do I volunteer at a food bank?

-An easy way of finding volunteering opportunities is by using the Trussell Trust’s online tool.
+An easy way of finding volunteering opportunities is by using the Trussell’s online tool.
 The charity supports a network of more than 1,300 food banks across the country, run by more than 28,000 volunteers.

-If you want to volunteer with the Trussell Trust, all you need to do is type in your postcode here.
+If you want to volunteer with Trussell, all you need to do is type in your postcode.
 If there aren’t any results in your immediate area, you could consider extending the search area if you are able to support a little bit further away.
+But remember that not every food bank will have a need for volunteers in the immediate future – many are inundated over the festive period, then struggle for volunteers the rest of the year.
+So

 Food banks often use social media to call for volunteers to sign up.
-Check out the Facebook pages, Instagram and Twitter accounts to see if your local centre has any information about becoming a volunteer.
-For example, Wimbledon Food Bank recently shared its volunteer application form on its Twitter account.
+Check out their Facebook pages, Instagram and Twitter accounts to see if your local centre has any information about becoming a volunteer.

 If you’re still struggling to find out how to become a volunteer, it’s worth getting in touch directly either by email or over the phone to see how you can help.
 If staff aren’t looking for any more volunteers at this time, they might be able to signpost you to other charities that do need your help.